 B for Black Isle

 Okay, so the Black Isle is not exactly an Island but a small peninusular in Ross and Cromarty just northeast of Inverness.
 So named because of the black fertile soil.
-As you look out over the view from the Terrace you will actually be looking over to the Black Isle.
+As you look out over the view from the Terrace you will be looking over to the Black Isle.
 The first stop needs to be Chanonry Point for a spot of Dolphin spotting, one of the best places in the UK.

-Then make your way along to Cromarty – a beautiful Georgian town full of merchants houses and a historic fishing port.
+Then make your way along to Cromarty – a beautiful Georgian town full of merchant houses and a historic fishing port.
 Don’t miss the Cromarty Courthouse – so realistic I thought there were real people still in court.
-While you are there explore the jail and admire the photographic record of the bygone fishing industry.
+While you are there explore the jail and admire the photographic record of the bygone fishing industry.Chanonry Point

-If you need some exercise walk or drive to the hill above Cromarty to look over Nigg Ferry and the Moray Firth and look back to see if you can see Blervie House.
+If you need some exercise walk or drive to the hill above Cromarty to look over Nigg Ferry and the Moray Firth and look back to see if you can see Blervie House.Black Isle - things to do in Moray beginning with B

 Then take your time driving back on the other side of the Isle admiring the soft rolling hills and fertile fields may be exploring your way home via the charming town of Beauly.

-More things to do in Moray B is for Books
+B is for Books

 Looking for a relaxing break, need some R&R, grab a book and a quiet spot in the house, there are plenty of both and just drop out for a while.